ovh/docs/pages/web/hosting/how_to_backup_your_wordpress/guide.en-ie.md

 #### 2.3 - Perform your first backup

-Go back to the `Save/Restore`{.action} tab and click the `Save`{.action} button:
+Go back to the `Backup/Restore`{.action} tab and click the `Backup`{.action} button:

 ![Page UpdraftPlus Backup/Restore](images/how_to_backup_your_wordpress_14.png){.thumbnail}

-In the window that pops up, click again on `Save`{.action}:
+In the window that pops up, click again on `Backup`{.action}:

 ![Page UpdraftPlus modal Backup/Restore](images/how_to_backup_your_wordpress_15.png){.thumbnail}

 Once your backups are complete, you will receive two emails: one with the content of your WordPress, the other with the database of your website.
-If you do not receive emails, check the email address of the account you are using (in the `Accounts`{.action} section).
+If you do not receive emails, check the email address of the account you are using (in the `Users`{.action} section).
 Also check your spam/junk mail folders.

 ### How often do backups?